Vice President of Nicaragua

 The vice president of the Republic of Nicaragua (Vicepresidente de la República de Nicaragua) is the second highest political position in Nicaragua.
-According to the current Constitution, the vice president is elected on the same ticket, and at the same time, as the president.
+According to the current Constitution enacted in 2025, the co-presidents can appoint multiple vice presidents.

 The salary of the vice president has been US$3,100 per month.

 Deputy Chief of State 1826–1838

 As in other countries of Central American Federation, also Nicaragua had Head of State and Deputy Head of State.
 Deputy Head of State was first mentioned in the Constitution of 1826.
 The position had a great influence in important decision-making process of the Head of State.
 The position of Deputy Chief of State was removed in the Constitution of 1838.
 In case of vacancy in the presidency, a member of Senate would be elected to fill the vacancy.

 Vice President of Nicaragua

 The position of Vice President of the Republic has existed legally on four occasions: